scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

   2. How can ODE-based and SDE-based diffusion models be unified under a single framework?
   3. Why are diffusion models theoretically superior to ordinary VAEs?
   4. How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?
-  We demonstrate that the Langevin perspective offers clear and straightforward answers to these questions, providing pedagogical value for both learners and experienced researchers seeking deeper intuition.
+  We systematically organize the diffusion model from the Langevin perspective and demonstrate that it offers clear and straightforward answers to these questions, providing pedagogical value for both learners and experienced researchers seeking deeper intuition.
 date: 2026-04-27
 future: true
 htmlwidgets: true